Jhn-git/Layerbeacon/README.md

 ## Usage

-- **Toggling Addon**: Use the minimap button to enable or disable Layerbounce.
+- **Toggling Addon**: Use the minimap button to enable or disable Layerbeacon.
 - **Invite by Layer**: Players can whisper "layer" or "layer X,Y,Z" to request an invite.
 - **AFK Management**: The addon automatically handles inactive players.
 - **Layer Notifications**: The addon shares your layer automatically with the group when necessary.